leapdao/leapdao-website/src/blog/content/Plasma-Mainnet-Launched.md

 ## The Plasma Ecosystem

 The More Viable Plasma design is one of the dialects introduced by the research community organized around the Plasma implementers call, lead by Karl Floersch.
-It is a non-custodial sidechain that offers security of funds - under the assumption that users constantly monitor the chain, and exit their funds within a specific duration if they see irregularities.
+It is a non-custodial child chain that offers security of funds - under the assumption that users constantly monitor the chain, and exit their funds within a specific duration if they see irregularities.
 If you want to learn how MoreVP compares to Plasma Cash and Plasma Prime, please have a look at [learnplasma](https://learnplasma.org).

 We sometimes find our Plasma implementation compared to other projects like [OmiseGo](https://github.com/omisego/plasma-mvp), [The Matter](https://github.com/matterinc) and others in a competitive manner.
 It is crucial to understand that the designs are used for different purposes and stand in no competition to each other.
 - OmiseGo is utilizing Plasma in a single dApp setup - they create an environment to operate their own transfer network and a decentralized exchange, and are not targeting independent developers.